Clemapfel/mousetrap/docs/04_widgets.md

 ---

+---

 ## Label

 In contention for being *the* most used widget, `Label`s are important to understand.
-A `Label` displays static text.
+A `Label` displays static text, which is not interactable.
 It is initialized as one would expect:

 ```cpp
 auto label = Label("text");
 ```

 To change a `Label`s text after initialization, we use `Label::set_text`.
-By default, a label will be a single-line of text, though it can also be used to display multi-line text.
-If this is the case, we have some extra options to choose how that text is formatted:
+Most of the time, this will be a signle line of text or a word.
+If we supply multiple lines of text for `Label`, we can choose from some additional formatting options:

 ### Justify Mode